arhor/aws-microservices-playground/docs/STAR-my-past-experience.md

 * **Action** - Provide details about the action you took to attain this.
 * **Result** - Conclude with the result of your action.

+## Introduction

+Hello, my name is Maksim.

+Over the past six years I have been working as a Java/Kotlin developer.

+Throughout my career I have gained experience working with various architectural styles, including monolithic, SOA and microservices.

+My responsibilities have involved developing new features and providing support for existing code bases.
+Primarily I worked with Spring Framework, but also have some experience using EJB and custom frameworks.

+In addition to back-end development, I have actively participated in front-end development, where I have worked with such UI libraries like React.js and Vue.js.
+I am also familiar with auxiliary libraries like Axios, MobX, Apollo Client, etc.

+Furthermore, I had the opportunity to contribute to the development of APIs using GraphQL, in addition to my work on traditional REST services.

 ------------------------------------------------------------------------------------------------------------------------

 ## Tell me about your last project?
 (FreshDirect)